 Two prisoners whose cells adjoin communicate with each other by knocking on the wall.
 The wall is the thing which separates them but it is also their means of communication.
 It is the same with us and God.
 Every separation is a link.
 (GG 145)

-In developing her concept of the real, Weil is at pains to distinguish it from the imaginary.
+When developing her concept of the real, Weil is especially interested in distinguishing it from the imaginary.
 The imagination—problematized on epistemological grounds in her early thought—is criticized once again in her religious philosophy for its insidious tendency to pose false consolations that at once invite idolatry or self-satisfaction, both of which obviate real contemplation.
 This is why decreation, in which the individual withdraws her or his “I” and personal perspective so as to allow the real and others to give themselves, is crucial not only spiritually, but also epistemologically and ethically.
 It is, additionally and more radically, why Weil suggests that atheism can be a kind of purification insofar as it negates religious consolation that fills the void.
 For those for whom religion amounts to an imagined “God who smiles on [them]” (GG 9), atheism represents a necessary detachment.
-Crucially, for her, love is pure not in the name of a personal God or its particular image, but only when anonymous and universal.
+Crucially, for her, love is pure not in the name of a personal God or its particular image, but only when it is anonymous and universal.

 The real leads us back to the aforementioned concept of “necessity”, for reality—essentially determinate, limited, contingent, and conditional—is itself a “network of necessity” (Vetö 1971 [1994: 90]), such that necessity is a reflection of reality.
 Moreover, like “power” in her early period and “force” in her middle period, Weil’s concept of necessity includes not only the physical forces of the created world, but also the social forces of human life.
 Through necessity a sense of slavery remains in her thought, for humans are ineluctably subject to necessity.
 In this way, enslavement to forces outside our control is essentially woven into the human condition.

-Importantly, by 1942 in New York, Weil’s concept of time sides with Plato against what she sees as Christian emphasis on progress:
+Importantly, by 1942 in New York, Weil’s concept of time aligns with Plato’s against what she sees as Christian emphasis on progress: